rakus/quick_change_directory/README.md

 all directories below `$HOME`, but excludes `.*` (= hidden dirs) and directories named `CVS`.

-The comments in the file `qc-index.list` contains more details and examples.
+The comments in the file `qc-index.cfg` contains more details and examples.

-The file `qc-index.list` is processed using the script `qc-build-index.sh`.
+The file `qc-index.cfg` is processed using the script `qc-build-index.sh`.

 __Host-Local Indexes__